JulianT2013/v4-documentation/_v4 documentation/installation.md

 1. Access the plugin's [WordPress repository](https://wordpress.org/plugins/gravity-forms-pdf-extended/) and select the `Download Version 4.x.x` button.
    ![Download the zip file](https://gpdfv4.pv/app/uploads/2015/10/download-plugin.png)
 1. In your WordPress admin area, navigate to the `Plugins -> Add New` page then select the `Upload Plugin` button (located to the right of the `Add Plugins` title)
 1. Click the `Browse` button and select the zip file downloaded in step one.
    ![Manual Plugin Installation](https://gpdfv4.pv/app/uploads/2015/10/manual-plugin-installation.png)
+1. Click the `Install Now` button and wait.
+Depending on your internet speed it could take some time to upload.
-1. Once complete, select the `Activate Now` link.
+1. Once installed, select the `Activate Now` link.

 #### FTP Installation [(#ftp)](#ftp){#ftp}